daeh/zotero-markdb-connect/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/daeh/zotero-markdowndb-connect?style=for-the-badge)](https://github.com/daeh/zotero-markdowndb-connect/releases/latest) ![GitHub all releases](https://img.shields.io/github/downloads/daeh/zotero-markdowndb-connect/total?style=for-the-badge)

-# MarkDBConnect (Zotero Obsidian Citations)
+# MarkDBConnect (Zotero Markdown DataBase Connect)

 - **_Adds colored tags to Zotero items that have associated Markdown notes stored in an external folder._**
 - **_Opens Markdown notes from the contextual menu of Zotero items._**
+- **_Supports various Markdown databases, including [Obsidian](https://obsidian.md), [logseq](https://logseq.com), and [Zettlr](https://www.zettlr.com)_**

 ![MarkDBConnectScreenshot](MarkDBConnectScreenshot.png)

-This is an plugin for [Zotero](https://www.zotero.org), a research source management tool.
-The _MarkDBConnect_ plugin searchs an user-defined folder for Markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero Item Key, and adds a colored tag to the corresponding Zotero items.
+This is a plugin for [Zotero](https://www.zotero.org), a research source management tool.
+The _MarkDBConnect_ plugin searches a user-defined folder for Markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero Item Key, and adds a colored tag to the corresponding Zotero items.

-Currently this plugin designed with the [Obsidian](https://obsidian.md) Markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
+This plugin was initially designed with the [Obsidian](https://obsidian.md) Markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
+It offers preliminary support for [logseq](https://logseq.com) and [Zettlr](https://www.zettlr.com).
 It can be adapted to other databases that store Markdown files outside of Zotero, and to other workflows that generate Markdown reading notes linked to Zotero items (such as Zotero's `Export Note` feature).

 Please post any bugs, questions, or feature requests in the Github repository.